MadPanCake/docusaurus/docs/unlimited-adventures/adventure_apparel.md

 #### Players cannot teleport or use a command
 Due to Spigot limitations, Adventure Apparel might sometimes block teleportation.
-This is impossible to fix.
-However, we have created a workaround, that should allow you to use teleportation commands as usual.
+We have created a workaround, that should allow you to use teleportation commands as usual.

-Please go to the AdventureApparel config.yml and locate 'teleport-commands:'.
+Please go to the Adventure Apparel's config.yml and locate 'teleport-commands:'.
 It's at the bottom of the file.\
 Now add all commands that don't work on your server to this list.\
 This should fix your issue, if it doesn't, please make a report on our [Discord](https://discord.gg/wdBFC7Hc6X).